 Both parties should agree what success looks like from the outset, as this will be the benchmark against which performance is measured.
 Use metrics to track the external IT team’s performance and their customer service – you want your employees to be happy with the service they are receiving.

 It’s important to understand that outsourcing your IT support is not a once and done thing.
-A successful outsourcing arrangement requires both parties to work in partnership together with a clear understanding of who is responsible for what.
+Successful outsourcing requires both parties to work in partnership with a clear understanding of each other’s responsibilities.

 Of course, it may be necessary to adjust the Service Level Agreement in the future, but the best part about having a true partnership with your provider is that you can have a two-way discussion and achieve mutual benefit.

 By taking the time to find the right provider, aligning their service delivery and your goals, and ensuring open, straightforward communication at all levels you will develop a lasting business relationship which truly elevates your organisation.

 In the press: Panama Papers leak a security “wake up call”